inducer/pymbolic/doc/misc.rst

     mix-in
         See `Wikipedia article <https://en.wikipedia.org/wiki/Mixin>`__.

-        Be sure to mention the mix-in before the base classe being mixed in the list of base classes.
+        Be sure to mention the mix-in before the base class being mixed in the list of base classes.
 This way, the mix-in can override base class behavior.